-Step 1 When you are finished setting all the attributes for the attachment circuits, click Save to finish the VPLS service request creation.
+Step 1 When you are finished setting all the attributes for the attachment circuits, click Save to finish the VPLS service request creation.If the VPL Save is a set of the set of th

 If the VPLS service request is successfully created, you will see a list of service request s in the Service Request Manager window.
 The newly created VPLS service request is added with the state of REQUESTED.

 Step 2 If, however, the VPLS service request creation failed for some reason (for example, a value chosen is out of bounds), you are warned with an error message.

 In such a case, you should correct the error and save the service request again.

-Step 3 If you are ready to deploy the service request, see Deploying, Monitoring, and Auditing Service Requests, page 3-71.
+Step 3 If you are ready to deploy the service request, see Deploying, Monitoring, and Auditing Service Requests, page 3-51.